celestiaorg/celestia-app/docs/architecture/adr-022-transaction-handling.md

 ## Context

 Nonces are a crucial component in transactions for replay protection; preventing users from having their transaction executed multiple times.
 Each account has a monotonically increasing number associated with it: the nonce (also referred as the `sequence` in the Cosmos SDK).
 If the last executed nonce is `n`, then the next transaction signed by that account must have a nonce of `n + 1`.
 This, however, comes with a few downsides.
 If a user submits 3 transactions in a row with nonces 6, 7, 8 and while propogating throughout the network they are received by the next proposer as 8, 7, 6.
 Transactions with nonces 7 and 8 will be rejected and only 6 will make it into the mempool to be proposed in the next block.
-Furthermore, a local hash-based cache may prevent 7 or 8 from every making it into the mempool.
+Furthermore, a local hash-based cache may prevent 7 or 8 from ever making it into the mempool.
 Secondly, if the transaction with nonce 6 happened to have too low priority it would block all other transactions.
 A user would not be able to overwrite the transaction by submitting the same one yet with a higher fee.

 ## Decision